Ashutosh0000000/Healthcare-mindheal-voice-agent/README.md

-# 🩺 Lumy - Healthcare Voice Assistant (It's a offline model only requires internet for responce)
+# 🩺 Lumy - Healthcare Voice Assistant (It's a offline model only requires internet for voice responce)

 **Lumy** is an intelligent, offline voice assistant designed to provide natural home remedial and Ayurvedic home remedies.
 Built in Python, it uses the Phi-1.5 language model and speaks in a human-like voice using Edge TTS.